 Just recently I have noticed that ‘The Ram’ has been closed up tight, boarded off and with workers cabins in the car park.
 It’s not clear whether this was to be a much-needed refurbishment as I’ve been assured the old public house has closed it’s doors for good and that it’s future is apparently as an eighty-bedroom residential care home.
 Contradicting this there are signs outside which indicate that is to reopen as part of a chain of pub restaurants.
 Who knows the truth but it raises the thorny situation of the future of so many British pubs.

 Both of Redhill’s pubs are of a considerable vintage.
-The Wagon and Horses was reputedly built in 1827 as a coach house for the main arterial road north it stands upon while the The Ram is a few years it’s senior being built in 1789.
+The Waggon and Horses was reputedly built in 1827 as a coach house for the main arterial road north it stands upon while the The Ram is a few years it’s senior being built in 1789.
 I am informed that both pubs these days have a shared owner who has decided to close one of them.
-I dare hazard a guess that The Wagon has been kept because of it’s historic coaching inn past but that’s just conjecture on my part.
+I dare hazard a guess that The Waggon has been kept because of it’s historic coaching inn past but that’s just conjecture on my part.

 Over the years I had been a customer of both pubs.
-Before their lamented disappearance, the two main local breweries had been represented in the two pubs, The Wagon carrying Home Ales beer from it’s Daybrook premises just a mile down the road whilst The Ram sold the less popular Shipstones ales made at The Star Brewery at Basford perhaps just three miles away.
+Before their lamented disappearance, the two main local breweries had been represented in the two pubs, The Wagon carrying Home Ales beer from it’s Daybrook premises just a mile down the road whilst The Ram sold the less popular Shipstones ales made at The Star Brewery at Basford approximately just three miles away.
 Customers tended to go the pub whose beer they preferred.
-Well into the 1970s, The Wagon still retained its stables that had been originally used to replenish stage coaches with new horses in order to climb up the ‘interminable rise of Redhill’ northwards.
+Well into the 1970s, The Waggon still retained its stables that had been originally used to replenish stage coaches with new horses in order to climb up the ‘interminable rise of Redhill’ northwards.
 Latterly the stables housed the pub’s toilets and in another area had swings for children as I recall.

 Local landmarks: The Wagon and Horses and The Ram Inn